Varna, Bulgaria: Thracians

-Since late Bronze Age (13th–12th c.
-BC) the area around Odessos had been populated with Thracians.
-During 8th–9th c.
-BC local Thracians had active commercial and cultural contacts with people from Anatolia, Thessaly, Caucasus and the Mediterranean Sea.
+Since the late Bronze Age (13th–12th c.
+BC), the area around Odessos had been populated with Thracians.
+During the 8th–9th c.
+BC local Thracians had active commercial and cultural contacts with people from Anatolia, Thessaly, the Caucasus, and the Mediterranean Sea.
 These links were reflected in some local productions, for example, forms of bronze fibula of the age, either imported or locally made.
-There is no doubt that interactions occurred mostly by sea and the bay of Odessos is one of the places where the exchanges took place.
+There is no doubt that interactions occurred mostly by sea, and the bay of Odessos is one of the places where the exchanges took place.
 Some scholars consider that during the 1st millennium BC, the region was also settled by the half-mythical Cimmerians.
-An example of their, probably accidental, presence, is the tumulus dated 8th–7th c.
+An example of their, probably accidental, presence is the tumulus dated 8th–7th c.
 BC found near Belogradets, Varna Province.

-The region around Odessos was densely populated with Thracians long before the coming of the Greeks on the west seashore of the Black Sea.
+The region around Odessos was densely populated with Thracians long before the coming of the Greeks to the western seashore of the Black Sea.
 Pseudo-Scymnus writes: "...Around the city [Odessos] lives the Thracian tribe named Crobises."
-This is also evidenced by various ceramic pottery, made by hand or by a Potter's wheel, bronze ornaments for horse-fittings and iron weapons, all found in Thracian necropolises dated 6th–4th c.
-BC near the villages of Dobrina, Kipra, Brestak and other, all in Varna Province.
-The Thracians in the region were ruled by kings, who entered into unions with the Odrysian kingdom, Getae or Sapaeans—large Thracian states existing between 5th–1st c.
-BC.
-Between 336–280 BC these Thracian states along with Odessos were conquered by Alexander the Great.
+This is also evidenced by various ceramic pottery, made by hand or by a Potter's wheel, bronze ornaments for horse-fittings, and iron weapons, all found in Thracian necropolises dated 6th–4th c.
+BC near the villages of Dobrina, Kipra, Brestak, and others, all in Varna Province.
+The Thracians in the region were ruled by kings, who entered into unions with the Odrysian kingdom, Getae, or Sapaeans—large Thracian states existing between the 5th and 1st century BC.
+Between 336 and 280 BC, these Thracian states, along with Odessos, were conquered by Alexander the Great.

 Archaeological findings have indicated that the population of northeast Thrace was very diverse, including the region around Odessos.
-During 6th–4th c.
-BC the region was populated with Scythians who normally inhabited the central Eurasian Steppe (South Russia and Ukraine) and partly the area south of river Istros (the Thracian name of lower Danube).
-Characteristic for their culture weapons and bronze objects are found all over the region.
+Between the 6th century BC and the 4th century BC, the region was populated by Scythians who normally inhabited the central Eurasian Steppe (South Russia and Ukraine) and partly the area south of the river Istros (the Thracian name for the lower Danube).
+Characteristics of their culture, weapons, and bronze objects have been found all over the region.
 Scythian horse ornaments are produced in "animal style", which is very close to the Thracian style, a possible explanation for the frequent mixture of both folks in northeastern Thrace.
-Many bronze artefacts give testimony for such process, for example, applications and front plates for horseheads, as well as moulds for such products in nearby and more distanced settlements.
-Since the 4th c.
-BC the region had been populated by more Getae, which is a Thracian tribe populating both shores around the Danube Delta.
+Many bronze artefacts give testimony to such a process, for example, applications and front plates for horseheads, as well as moulds for such products in nearby and more distant settlements.
+Since the 4th century BC the region had been populated by more Getae, which is a Thracian tribe that populated both shores around the Danube Delta.